cmake-lint/cmake-lint/README.md

     config=file
       Use the given file for configuration.
 By default the file
+      $PWD/.cmakelintrc, ~/.config/cmakelintrc, $XDG_CONFIG_DIR/cmakelintrc or
-      $HOME/.cmakelintrc is used if it exists.
+      ~/.cmakelintrc is used if it exists.
 Use the value "None" to use no configuration file (./None for a file called literally None) Only the option "filter=" is currently supported in this file.

 Run the `--filter=` option with no filter to see available options.
 Currently these are: